surya2003-real/Gymkhana-election-dapp/README.md

 Frontend - https://surya2003-real.github.io/assignment4web3/

 ## User Manual
+1. Go to [Register](https://surya2003-real.github.io/Gymkhana-election-dapp/Register) and add your metamask wallet address to it.
+2. Go to [Home](https://surya2003-real.github.io/Gymkhana-election-dapp) and fill in your preferences to vote.

+You can only vote once for each position, so choose your candidates carefully.

 ## Implementation Details
 The smart contract allows the users and the organizing body to accomplish the following tasks -